databricks/cli/docs/commands.md

 Flags:
  * `--json` - either inline JSON string or @path/to/file.json with request body

-## `bricks account storage` - Manage storage configurations for this workspace.
+## `databricks account storage` - Manage storage configurations for this workspace.

 These commands manage storage configurations for this workspace.
 A root storage S3 bucket in your account is required to store objects like cluster logs, notebook revisions, and job